 At home, my spring cleaning usually starts with my closet, where I ask myself the hard questions in life: What am I no longer wearing even if I like to have it around?
-(Usually because I’ve just always had it, and what would my closet be without that sweater!)
-It can be as painful as it is cathartic, but it always puts me in a better position to deal with the busyness of the warm weather months.
+(Usually because I’ve just always had it, and what would my closet be without that sweater!).
+It can be as painful as it is cathartic, but it always puts me in a better position to deal with the busyness of the warm weather months (plus, now I have room for something new!).

-Here are five steps you can follow to spring clean your brand strategy and make sure your company’s marketing stays fresh throughout the year.
+So, in the spirit of making way for more, here are five steps you can follow to spring-clean your brand strategy and make sure your company’s marketing stays fresh throughout the year.

 Your brand is about so much more than just your logo and aesthetic, but these still play an important role in your customers’ overall brand experience.
 Take an honest look at your brand’s creative material and ask the following questions.